Woodard Emhardt Henry Reeves & Wagner LLP

 How do you spend your free time?

-How does your background in the manufacturing industry inform your IP practice?
+How does your background in chemistry inform your current work as an IP lawyer?